 - Ensure that the flow obeys the specified triggering settings - e.g. the flow shows only once

 - Review and check how multiple live flows will interact in your product

 - Reset the progress for the test user to review your flow endless times

 - Share the flow permalink with your colleagues and re-iterate based on their feedback

 Notes on Test mode

-- In order for you to test flow s live using one of the options below, you'll need to publish the flow as well as to make sure that the Userpilot code snippet to be installed in your application and the test user to be identified (see more about the installation here).
+- In order for you to test flows live using one of the options below, you'll need to publish the flow as well as make sure that the Userpilot code snippet is installed in your application and the test user is identified (see more about the installation here).

 - You can always reset the history for the test user to see flows again (read more about it here).